Heart pounding at the sight of your crush? It might be AFib

 Ellis cautioned against relying on home blood pressure cuffs.
 Even one extra heartbeat, which is fairly normal, can register on a cuff as irregular, but it might be nothing to worry about.
 “A lot of people bring these into the office and think it’s irregular.
 It may be just a PVC (a premature ventricular contraction); everybody has those.
 It’s basically a skipped heartbeat.”

-A WATCHMAN implant is a surgical option in which a device is put in place to permanently block off a part of the left atrial appendage where blood tends to pool due to AFib, essentially keeping blood clots from escaping and reducing risk of stroke.
+A WATCHMAN implant is an option in which a device is put in place to permanently block off a part of the left atrial appendage where blood tends to pool due to AFib, essentially keeping blood clots from escaping and reducing risk of stroke.
 It’s an alternative some patients prefer to being on blood thinners for the rest of their lives.

 And, as with many diseases, prevention is a key treatment option for AFib.
 Ellis recommends his patients try to get their Body Mass Index below 30 and keep their blood pressure below 120/70.
 He also says it helps to avoid caffeine after 2 p.m. and to avoid consuming two or more alcoholic beverages a night.